gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 sources that terragrunt supports.

 You can deploy this example by copy pasting it into a folder and running `terragrunt apply`.

+## A note about using modules from the registry

+The key design of Terragrunt is to act as a preprocessor to convert **shared modules** in the registry into a **root module**.
+In Terraform, modules can be loosely categorized into two types:

+* **Root Module**: A Terraform module that is designed for running `terraform init` and the other workflow commands (`apply`, `plan`, etc).
+This is the entrypoint module for deploying your infrastructure.
+Root modules are identified by the presence of key blocks that setup configuration about how Terraform behaves, like `backend` blocks (for configuring state) and `provider` blocks (for configuring how Terraform interacts with the cloud APIs).
+* **Shared Module**: A Terraform module that is designed to be included in other Terraform modules through `module` blocks.
+These modules are missing many of the key blocks that are required for running the workflow commands of terraform.

+Terragrunt started off with features that help directly deploy **Root Modules**, but over the years have implemented many features that allow you to turn **Shared Modules** into **Root Modules**  by injecting the key configuration blocks that are necessary for Terraform modules to act as **Root Modules**.

+Modules on the Terraform Registry are primarily designed to be used as **Shared Modules**.
+That is, you won't be able to `git clone` the underlying repository and run `terraform init` or `apply` directly on the module without modification.
+When using modules in the registry, it helps to think about what blocks and resources are necessary to operate the module, and translating those into Terragrunt blocks that generate them.

 ## Key features